braintree/braintree-ios-drop-in/README.md

 ![Drop-in light theme](Images/client-sdk-ios-series-light.png "Drop-in light theme")

-**The Braintree iOS Drop-In SDK requires Xcode 12+**.
-It permits a deployment target of iOS 12.0 or higher.
+**The Braintree iOS Drop-In SDK permits a deployment target of iOS 12.0 or higher.** It requires the use of Xcode 12+ and Swift 5.1+.

 <!--TODO: Update README for v9 major version changes -->